Linkgls/Linsheng-Linkgls-intern-repo/Milestones_3/git_understanding.md

 Each person will do changes to their own branch.
 The work from different team member will be isolated.
 If some bug need to be fixed, a bug-fix branch could be created.
 And all the bug fixing and test jobs will be finished inside this branch until the bug fixed successfully.
 - **What happens if two people edit the same file on different branches?**
 This file will be different on different branches till these two branches being merged.
+---
+- **What is the difference between staging and committing?**
+Staging(using git add <file>)  will make all the changes waiting in the waiting room.
+All changes will be staged to wait to the next commit.
+Committing(using git commit <file>) will just upload all the changes to that branch.
+A commit serves as a snapshot of your project at a given moment, complete with a commit message that explains the change.
+- **Why does Git separate these two steps?**
+**Selective Commit**: I can choose exactly which changes to include in a commit, rather than committing everything modified.
+**Review Opportunity**: The staging area is good to review, modify, and even split changes into different commits, ensuring each commit is logical and focused.
+- **When would you want to stage changes without committing?**
+When I want to review all changes to make sure all the modification is correct and logical.
+And when I want to select some file changes in this commit to make the commit more focused.